cbteeple/pressure_controller_docs/docs/ros-driver/ros-basics.md

 ## ROS programming paradigms
 ROS has three main programming paradigms it uses to send/recieve messages and do things with them:

-1. Publishers/Subscribers: Send/Recieve messages to and from topics.
+1. Publishers/Subscribers: Send/Receive messages to and from topics.
 	- Publishers send data to topics.
 	- Subscribers poll for new messages on particular topics, and perform something when a new message comes in.
 2. Services: Event-based programs.
 These are blocking, so a service MUST finish before the program that called it can move forward.
 	- These should only ever be used for executing tiny calculations or triggering short actions.
 3. Action Servers: Event-based programs.
-A goal is sent to an action server by another node, and the prgram does something in response.
+A goal is sent to an action server by another node, and the program does something in response.
 This is non-blocking.
 	- Most modern drivers for running real hardware use this type of node (including this package).

 ### Stitching ROS constructs together
-Usually, you will have a few ROS objects in the same node, especialy if you are building a "controller" node.
+Usually, you will have a few ROS objects in the same node, especially if you are building a "controller" node.
 For example, maybe you want to send some control signals in response to the pose of an object to do visual servoing.
 To do this, you would:

 1. Use an existing driver for doing pose detection (maybe AprilTags with a camera) that publishes the pose of objects in one topic.
 2. Use this pressure_controller_ros driver to control pneumatic pressure as your "control inputs".
 This package uses an action server to send commands to the controller.